 |Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

-(Three episodes watched):|
+(All episodes watched):|

-In episode two Koguma meets another girl who rides a somewhat fancier motorbike and they strike up a sort of a friendship based on this thing they have in common.
+In episode two Koguma meets another girl, Seiko, who rides a somewhat fancier motorbike and they strike up a sort of a friendship based on this thing they have in common.
 This girl sort of scares her at first but doesn't turn out to be bad.
 I bet a lot of anime wouldn't be able to convey the nuanced emotions that we see here (or wouldn't even try).
 Koguma is urged to make use of her 'bike to go see places she wouldn't otherwise be able to go to.
 We Americans who often have access to a full fledged automobile may have never thought about how 'liberating' this would be to a poor person, but this show manages to put that idea forward.
 This may all be a fancy commercial for Honda motorbikes, but it's a fun and entertaining one.

-Last updated Friday, May 07 2021.
+Last updated Thursday, July 01 2021.
 Created Monday, April 12 2021.